cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/basics.rst.txt

 *************

-The next section of the documentation covers advanced usage of Slurm, including how to run jobs on the High-MEM/GPU node.
-However, if you have not already done so then it is recommended that you read the :ref:`p_usage_modules` page for an introduction on how to use the module system on Esrum to load the software you need for your work.
+The next section of the documentation covers advanced usage of Slurm, including how to run jobs on the GPU / high-memory node.
+However, if you have not already done so, then it is recommended that you read the :ref:`p_usage_modules` page for an introduction on how to use the module system on Esrum to load the software you need for your work.